 The philosopher considers human experience, and what can be inferred from that experience, according to the first and the highest principles of natural human reason.
 Thus, the philosopher is not confined to the consideration of this or that particular subject matter; the subject of study is “everything”.
 One might have an expertise within the realm of “everything”—ethics, for instance, or philosophical physics (“natural philosophy”)—but the exercise of the philosophical office begins and ends with “being”.

-So, what do I do?
-To put it in somewhat more concrete terms: I, along with any clients who join me, ask what things are, why they are, why they are what they are, how they ought to be, why they ought to be how they ought to be.
+To put the philosophical activity in more concrete terms: I, together with my clients, ask what things are, why they are, why they are what they are, how they ought to be, why they ought to be how they ought to be.
 I might ask a question seemingly as simple as, “What do we mean by the word ‘one’ when we say that ‘this is one thing’?”
-I can ask, “Do we mean the same thing when we say that something is ‘good’ for a human being and something is ‘good’ for a dog?” and see that, while we take it for granted that something is good for us and not for a dog, we have never actually stopped to think about what the term “good” really means.
+I can ask, “Do we mean the same thing when we say that something is ‘good’ for a human being and something is ‘good’ for a dog?” and see that, while we take it for granted that something is good for us and not for a dog, we have never stopped to think about what the term “good” truly means.

 We get into these questions by reading texts—some as old as the mid-4th century B.C., some published just a few years ago—written by very smart men and women who have also engaged in questioning the mystery of being; and in so doing, we see that the answers to these questions aren’t really answers if they are treated as facts to be memorized.
 We enter into the mystery of reality again, anew, and always discover something new.